Available placeholders

 | VAT Number | VAT identifier |

-| Custom (up to 5) | User-defined placeholders |
+| Custom placeholders | User-defined key-value placeholders passed via your integration |

 You can drag any placeholder from the list into the template editor.
 When dropped, it is inserted as a token inside your text.
 The same placeholder type can be used multiple times throughout the legal document.
+For custom placeholders, you can add new entries, edit existing ones, or remove ones you no longer need.
+Each template supports up to 100 custom placeholders.

 Your system provides values